SatoshiAndKin/rarity-scripts/README.md

 Create an interactive dungeon for summoners to adventure inside.

 At the end, you will be given an address.
-Replace ""$GUILD_ADDR"" in the later example commands with this address.
+Replace "$DUNGEON_ADDR" in the later example commands with this address.

 ### Adventure in the Dungeon

+First, enter the dungeon:

+    ./scripts/rarity.sh /account "$ACCOUNT" dungeon adventure "$DUNGEON_ADDR" "$SUMMONER_ID"

+Then, repeat these until your summoner has returned:

-    ./scripts/rarity.sh /account "$ACCOUNT" dungeon DUNGEON_ADDR enter "$SUMMONER_ID"
+    ./scripts/rarity.sh /account "$ACCOUNT" dungeon choose "$DUNGEON_ADDR" "$SUMMONER_ID"

-### Advanced: Open a bash shell in the docker container
+### Advanced: Open a bash shell

+If you want to explore the docker container, open a shell:

     ~/bin/play-rarity.sh bash